Best Home Cloud Storage: DIY Self-Hosted Cloud Storage Solutions in 2025

 ownCloud has a clean interface and is easy to use.
 It is good for individual users and teams of different sizes. ownCloud has hosting partners you can use for fast and easy access.
 Other options include using ownCloud directly or installing it on your local hardware.

-ownCloud has several security features that help keep your data safe.
-It supports multi-factor authentication to protect your account’s integrity, and the zero-knowledge encryption means not even ownCloud can access your data.
-You also have access to ransomware protection.
-The code is open-source, so it’s freely viewable to anyone interested.
+The platform has several security features that help keep your data safe.
+It supports multi-factor authentication to protect your account’s integrity, and the zero-knowledge encryption ensures that your encryption keys remain solely in your possession.
+This means that not even ownCloud or its software developers can access your data, providing maximum privacy protection.

 ownCloud Pricing & Value

 The ownCloud community edition is free and does not limit the number of users.
 Paid editions include Standard or Enterprise when hosting on your own server.
-Using ownCloud online costs about $16 per user per month or about $14 per user per month for teams.
-Additionally, you can try the Enterprise plan free for 30 days.
+Using ownCloud online costs about $16 per user per month, or about $14 per user per month for teams.
 Pricing may fluctuate based on currency exchanges.

 Hosted on Your Server